badoo/techblog/_posts/2013-10-21-type-checking-in-javascript.md

 {% endhighlight %}

 ### instanceof
-The `instanceof` operator is used to determine if an objects prototype chain contains the prototype property of a given constructor.
+The `instanceof` operator is used to determine if an object's prototype chain contains the prototype property of a given constructor.

 {% highlight javascript %}
 [] instanceof Array; // true